| Title: | Genetic Algorithm and Particle Swarm Optimization |

 string representing the initialization method to be used.
 For a list of possible values see Details. |

-then i-th gene of each chromosome is randomly
+If method = "uniform", then the i-th gene of each

-This function returns a matrix which rows are chromosomes.
+This function returns a matrix whose rows are chromosomes.

 B. Kazimipour, X. Li, A. Qin (2014).
 A review of population initialization techniques for evolutionary algorithms.
 2014 IEEE Congress on Evolutionary Computation, 2585-2592, <doi:10.1109/CEC.2014.6900618>.